Lesson 4 - Marxism

 The concept of alienation is used to refer to the way in which capitalist society degrades both the bourgeoisie and the proletariat.
 The proletariat are alienated from society because although they are responsible for producing goods co-operatively (for the potential benefit of society as a whole), the fruits of their labour are taken by the bourgeoisie (in the form of profit) for their private use.
 The bourgeoisie are alienated from their fellow human beings because of their exploitation and oppression of the rest of society.
 This condition of alienation is used to explain why such things as crime occurs in society - the social bonds that should tie people together are fatally weakened by the exploitative relationship between the classes.
 Alienation is also used to explain how people are alienated in the workplace by the repetitive, monotonous and degrading work that capitalism requires most of society to do.

 In conclusion, Marx is a turning point in the history of socialism because he consciously breaks with 'utopian socialism' which focused on simply imagining a world beyond capitalism.
 Instead Marx focused on understanding capitalism, where is came from, how it worked and why it would inevitably collapse.
-Marx refused to go in for 'writing recipes for cook shops of the future'.
-If Marx is still important today, it's not so much for what he said about socialism but rather how he analysed capitalism.
-This is what I am going to try and explain in this lesson.
-You might also find it useful to watch the Crash Course sociology video which should make sense if you've understood what I have said.
+Marx refused to go in for 'writing recipes for restaurants of the future', he doesn't describe what a communist society will look like.

 |